thriveweb/deking-new/content/posts/2018-10-26-small-deck-ideas-for-outdoor-living.md

 ## Curves and Level

-Just because your small space is an unusual shape or the land is sloping, this doesn’t mean that you can't convert it into a usable, functional outdoor decking area.</span><b>
+Just because your small space is an unusual shape or the land is sloping, this doesn’t mean that you can't convert it into a usable, functional outdoor decking area.

 Decks do not have to be square or rectangular but can be curved to ensure that all possible area is used.
 Also if your small garden area is uneven, decks can be built in tiers or steps can resolve that problem for you.